gregbkr/firebase-bigquery-gothacked/README.md

 - Just push code in master and it will get deployed!

 ## Next steps
+- Validate email with email link
+- Phone number signin with sms code?
 - Security in API: only logged user can call POST
-- Load prod data + destroy VM (big costly SSD disk attached to it)
 - Log query history in a firestore DB
-- Validate email with email link
-- Phone number signin with sms code?
 -